 Use the library — it's a community reuse program.

-Use newspaper to wrap gifts.
+Use newspaper or brown paper bags to wrap gifts.

 Carry reusable shopping bags.
 I'm a big fan of my Envirosax.
 I can keep a couple in my purse at all times, so I'm never at the grocery store without them.